ChihChia-Li/Case2_COVID-19-Pneumonia-Detection/README.md

 ## Digital Medicine 2021

 ### Task Overview
 In this case, we are required to detect COVID-19 pneumonia via chest x-ray images, which contain 400 negative, 400 typical pneumonia and 400 atypical pneumonia.
 It may be time-consuming and challenging for general radiologists in the community hospitals to read a high volume of chest X-ray images to detect subtle COVID-19 infected pneumonia and distinguish it from other community-acquired non-COVID-19 infected pneumonia.
 To address this challenge, developing a robust and accurate deep learning classifier model has been important.
+Thus, our task is to train a classfier that can detect the chest x-ray images with and without pneumonia, and whether the pneumonia is typical or atypical.

 ### Basic Requirements
 * Python==3.8